Organization for Economic Cooperation and Development

-Thirty democracies in Europe, North America and the Pacific Rim comprise the Organization for Economic Cooperation and Development (OECD).
-These countries represent 78 percent of world gross domestic product (GDP).
+Thirty-seven democracies in Europe, North America, South America, and the Pacific Rim comprise the Organization for Economic Cooperation and Development (OECD).
+These countries represent about 80 percent of world gross domestic product (GDP).
 The OECD provides a policy forum for these countries covering a broad spectrum of areas, including those relevant to trade and the environment.

 USTR and the Environmental Protection Agency (EPA) co-chair the U.S. delegation to the OECD Joint Working Party on Trade and Environment (JWPTE), which meets twice a year.